afsal-backer/WebdriverIO-2021-Async-Mode-Giphy-Project/README.md

   -- A search field exists

-  -- Can type text into search field
+  -- Can type text into search field [Types "football"]

-  -- Results are displayed after a search
+  -- Results are displayed after a search [Verifies results page has title header "football".
+Navigates back to home page.]

 - Click on a gif in trending section

   -- It goes to a page that shows the clicked on gif

+  -- Extracts the name of the gif and displays it on console